psychemedia/sin-eater-resources/src/_history_nandq.md

 In pursuance of this suggestion I have forwarded the inclosed paper, and should be happy, from time to time, to contribute such gleanings from old authors, &c. as I might think worth preserving.
 G. J. K.

 We readily comply with G. J. K.'s suggestion, and print, as the first of the series, his interesting communication, entitled]

-1. Writers of Nolts on Fly-leaves, &c.
+1. Writers of Notes on Fly-leaves, &c.

 ...